Yosemite Valley free shuttle bus

 There is advice at Parking and Traffic Jams in Yosemite valley tips and tricks.

-Here is a map of services, restaurants, and the front desk where you go to check in for your reservation at Curry Village.
+Here is a map of services, restaurants, and the front desk (front office) where you go to check in for your reservation at Curry Village.

 A 365 day a year shower house and summer swimming pool (blue rectangle on the map above) are the right up the service vehicles only road from the main parking lot.